 b.
 Inclined surge tank

 a.
 Simple Surge Tank

-A simple surge tank is like a vertical pipe that is connected in between penstock and turbine generator.
-These are built with huge height and holds are also given to support the tank.
+A simple surge tank is like a vertical pipe that is connected between the penstock and turbine generator.
+These are built with huge heights and holds are also given to support the tank.
 Whenever the water flow is quickly increased the water is held in the surge tank and balances the pressure.

 The top of the surge tank is opened to the atmosphere, If the surge tank is filled fully then it overflows to balance the pressure neutralization.